Emmotes/ic_spoilers/docs/skylla.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Wthering Ward** (Guess)
-> Increase the effect of Whispers of Baba Yaga by 33% for each debuff that has been applied to an enemy in the current area, stacking multiplicatively and capping at 50.
+> Increases the effect of Whispers of Baba Yaga by 33% for each debuff that has been applied to an enemy in the current area, stacking multiplicatively and capping at 50.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>